mtov/engsoftmoderna/en/chapter1.md

 its abstract nature.

 Challenges (2), (3), and (4) are exclusive to software
-systems.
-They do not exist in other engineering products, at least not with the same intensity.
+systems; they do not exist in other engineering products, at least not with the same intensity.
 When environmental laws change, car manufacturers have years to comply with the new legislation.
 Also, cars, once manufactured, do